-The best part is that you needn’t go hard at the gym daily to reap the benefits, especially if your joints already hurt.
-On the contrary, high-intensity exercise like running or interval training can really do a number on your cartilage if you’re in your 50s, 60s or 70s and cells are aging.
+The best part is that you needn’t go hard at the gym every day to reap the benefits, especially if your joints already hurt.
+On the contrary, high-intensity exercise like running or interval training can really do a number on your cartilage if you’re in your 50s, 60s, or 70s and cells are aging.
 Instead, you can start slowly and choose low-impact exercises.

 In people with fibromyalgia, for example, those practicing qigong saw significant improvements in pain, sleep, and physical function compared to a control group, reports a study in the journal Arthritis Research & Therapy.
 Other studies also show benefits from qigong and tai chi for those with arthritis and back pain.